 Parts 3 to 5 (originally, clauses 49 to 51) would allow for greater regulation of individuals working in firms that set processes for financial transactions.
 It would also establish special procedures in the event of insolvency of one such type of firm (central counterparties) and insurers.

 Part 6 (originally, clauses 52 to 65 – with a new clause 61 (Cryptoassets) added at Committee Stage) contains several miscellaneous measures.
-These include a replacement for the Cash Ratio Deposit scheme (the Bank Levy) and enhanced compensation arrangements for victims of advance push payment fraud.
+These include a replacement for the Cash Ratio Deposit scheme (the Bank Levy) and enhanced compensation arrangements for victims of authorised push payment fraud.

 Part 7 (originally, clauses 66 to 73) contains provisions relating to, for example, interpretation, extent and commencement of the Bill.